Jethalal Gada

 Jethalal Champaklal Gada, also known as Jetha or Jethiya, is a fictional character from the television series Taarak Mehta Ka Ooltah Chashmah.
 He is a businessman who runs an electronic shop known as "Gada Electronics".
-Gada lives with his wife, Daya, their son Tipendra, affectionately known as Tapu and his father Champaklal Jayantilal Gada.
+Gada lives with his wife, Daya, their son Tapu and his father Champaklal.
 The character was created by Tarak Mehta and portrayed by Dilip Joshi.

 Jethalal Champaklal Gada, portrayed by Dilip Joshi is a lovable businessman known for his unique quirks.
 His character emphasis community values and is known as a dutiful son.
 Gada's friendship with Taarak Mehta (played by Shailesh Lodha), and humorous interactions, especially with Babitaji (played by Munmun Dutta), Iyer (played by Tanuj Mahashabde) and Bhide (played by Mandar Chandwadkar), is a source of entertainment and comic relieve.
 Jethalal has become a popular character on Indian television.

 Development

 Dilip Joshi known for his supporting parts in films and television series was cast as the Gujarati businessman, Jethalal Champaklal Gada.
 Dilip Joshi was originally considered for the role of Champaklal.
 The character of Jethalal was first offered to Jatin Kanakia, who also gave the idea for Taarak Mehta Ka Ooltah Chashma to the show's producer, Asit Modi.
 However, after Jatin Kanakia's death from cancer in 1999, the show's development was put on hold.
 Afterward, Asit Modi approached several actors, including Rajpal Yadav, Ali Asgar, Yogesh Tripathi and Ahsaan Qureshi, before finalising Joshi.